-In 2010, there was no person with interest reporting through the communication channel with independent directors.
+In 2011, there was no person with interest reporting through the communication channel with independent directors.
 However, the Company will publicize to all interested public to be aware of the communication channel with independent directors.

-Environmental and Social responsibility can be viewed in topic "The activities reflecting the corporate social responsibility".
+Environmental and Social responsibility can be viewed in topic "Corporate Social Responsibility (CSR)".